benjamincrozat/content/posts/pest-3.md

 ## The easiest upgrade ever?

 Before we get into the juicy new features, let's talk about upgrading.
 Spoiler alert: it's ridiculously simple.
-All you need to do is bump up your dependency to `^3.x-dev` in your `composer.json` file.
+All you need to do is bump up your dependency to `^3.x-dev` and change `minimum-stability` to `dev` in your `composer.json` file.
 That's it!
 No breaking changes to worry about, no tedious refactoring – just a smooth sail to the latest and greatest version of Pest.

 ```json
 {